 Doing laundry may not be one of your favorite chores, but it is one of the simplest ways to help prevent cold and flu.
-Both illnesses are more common place in the winter months than in the summer.
-Part of the problem may be traced back to your outer winter garments that can harbor microbes.
+Both illnesses are more common place in the fall and winter months than in the rest of the year.
+Part of the problem may be traced back to your outer garments that can harbor microbes.

 How Winter Clothes Can Get Your Sick